freesky-edward/blogclub/tech/post/2017-11-10-Kubernetes-Affinity&AntiAffinity.md

 * NodeAffinityPriority

-  NodeAffinityPriority implements ```preferresDuringSchedulingIngnoredDuringExecution``` Node Affinity.
+  NodeAffinityPriority implements ```preferredDuringSchedulingIngnoredDuringExecution``` Node Affinity.

 Actually the Kuberentes dose not define Node AntiAffinity in the official way.
 But the users may use the operators including ```NotIn``` and ```DoesNotExist```